OUR DEFINITION OF SELF-CARE

 - Spend some quality time with friends and family

 We know that sifting through the sheer volume of content to find a decent article in the self-care department can be a tad overwhelming, not to mention time-consuming.
 As a result, those grand intentions to put yourself first can very easily wither away.

 This year, we made it our mission to conduct the preliminary research for you, so that you can spend less time in rabbit holes and more time self-caring.

-For specific articles, videos, podcasts, blogs and free apps related to the ideas listed above, download our free ebook using the button in the right corner.
+For specific articles, videos, podcasts, blogs and free apps related to the ideas listed above, download our free ebook here.